Jan 5, 2023 - Health + Traits

 Here’s what we know about MTHFR.

-There are two common naturally occurring variants in the MTHFR gene, called C677T and A1298C.
+Two common naturally occurring variants in the MTHFR gene are C677T and A1298C.

-When the MTHFR gene has either of these two variants, the resulting MTHFR enzyme is slightly less active, and this can lead to decreased levels of folate and increased levels of homocysteine in the blood.[1]
+When the MTHFR gene has either of these two variants, the resulting MTHFR enzyme is slightly less active, which can lead to decreased levels of folate and increased levels of homocysteine in the blood.[1]

 Common misconceptions about MTHFR genetic mutations

-Some websites have spread the idea that having one or two copies of an MTHFR variant can lead to dozens of negative health consequences.
+Some websites have spread the idea that having one or two copies of an MTHFR variant can lead to dozens of adverse health consequences.
 Here are a few problems with this claim.

 The scientific evidence: MTHFR gene testing is unnecessary